You Are About to Leave This Site

 The EYLEA4U Patient Support Program can provide you with benefit verification support for your patients.
 All programs within EYLEA4U are available for both EYLEA HD and EYLEA.
 EYLEA4U forms include both EYLEA and EYLEA HD, which can help streamline the process of enrolling patients who require treatment with EYLEA HD, including those transitioning from EYLEA to EYLEA HD in the EYLEA4U Commercial Copay Card Program or Patient Assistance Program (PAP).

-Please note: To receive payments for EYLEA HD through the EYLEA4U Commercial Copay Program, you must complete (one-time only) an EYLEA4U Healthcare Provider Representation Form.
+Please note: To receive payments for EYLEA HD through the EYLEA4U Commercial Copay Card Program, you must complete (one-time only) an EYLEA4U Healthcare Provider Representation Form.

 If you haven’t completed this form, please contact your RBM or call EYLEA4U at 1-855-EYLEA4U (1-855-395-3248), Option 4, Monday–Friday, 9 am–8 pm Eastern Time to receive a form today.